Milindp-16/deal-spy/README.md

 # DealSPY

-An AI-powered e-commerce product-scraping platform that automatically pulls product details from Amazon, tracks price and stock changes, and sends alert emails to subscribed users.
+An AI-powered e-commerce product-scraping platform that automatically pulls product details from Amazon, tracks price and sends alert emails to subscribed users.

 ---